eam-hub/dynamic-website-on-aws/README.md

 ## Application Code Storage

 Application source code was stored in an Amazon S3 bucket.
-During deployment, EC2 instances retrieved the application files directly from S3, enabling centralized code management and simplified deployments.
+During deployment, EC2 instances retrieved the application files directly from S3.

 ## IAM Configuration

-Custom IAM policies and roles were created to grant EC2 instances permission to:
+Custom IAM policies and IAM Roles were created to grant EC2 instances permission to:

 * Download application code from Amazon S3
 * Retrieve database credentials from AWS Secrets Manager